 Improvements were made to the Fraser River diking system, but this did not stop future floods.
 A small flood occurred in 1936, but “The Great Flood of 1948” was catastrophic, not only to Mission but to the entire Fraser Valley.
 The winter had been unusually cold and a late spring thaw had caused exceptionally high water levels.
 Although most Mission residents volunteered many hours of their time, tirelessly placing sandbags at the top of the dike to ward off the floodwaters, it was still not enough.
 The overflowing Fraser River in the Kootenay Region was a warning of the inevitable.
 The Westminster Regiment was called in for reinforcements in the sandbagging efforts, and bagpipers serenaded the workers to boost morale.

 The dike in Agassiz was the first to break, submerging the small farming village and the rest of the valley soon followed.
 On May 29th, a loudspeaker system in downtown Mission broadcast that the dam at Nicomen Island had broken, galvanizing the citizens into immediate action to help.
 The worst, however, was still to come.
-On the morning of June 3, 1948 the pump house at Hatzic exploded into the air, creating a 100 foot gap in the dike, which quickly widened to a staggering 550 feet.
+On the morning of June 3, 1948 the pump house at Hatzic exploded into the air, creating a 100 foot gap in the dike which quickly widened to a staggering 550 feet.
 Water rushed through, destroying almost everything in its path.
 Residents watched in horror as the raging water rose above the train tracks.
 By dusk some 12 square miles of Hatzic prairie was flooded.
-Some homesteads were washed away completely by the rushing waters.
-Families who were left stranded clung to the roofs of the buildings still standing.
+Some homesteads were washed away completely by the rushing waters, and there were families left stranded clinging to the roofs of the buildings still standing.

 Nicomen Island, Deroche, Dewdney, Dewdney Peninsula, Hatzic and the Mission flats were flooded – a total of 13,135 acres of agricultural land.
 514 houses were destroyed, alongside barns and other buildings.
 A large number of livestock and crops had vanished.
 Fortunately, no human lives were lost in the Mission region, although there were ten deaths in other areas of the Valley.